 What is a Vasectomy?

-The doctor closes the tiny narrow tubes through which the sperm (male seeds) travel.
-This tube, the vas deferens, gives the operation its name.
+Vasectomy closes the tiny narrow tubes through which the sperm (male seeds) travel.
+These two tubes are called the vas deferens, and give the vasectomy operation its name.

-Sperm travelling through the tubes enter a mans sexual discharge (semen).
-Cutting the tubes prevents sperm from reaching the semen.
-When there are no sperm in the semen after a vasectomy, the discharge at sexual relations cannot cause pregnancy.
+Sperm travelling through the tubes will normally enter a mans sexual discharge (semen).
+Cutting the tubes prevents the sperm from reaching the semen.
+When there are no sperm in the semen then the seminal discharge during sexual relations cannot cause pregnancy.

 They die, dissolve and are absorbed by the body, a process which occurs with all cells - for example 5 hundred million red blood cells die every day.

-No, neither the penis nor testicles are affected.
+No the penis and testicles are not affected.
 Semen and male hormones are produced as usual.
-Studies on men, both before and after vasectomy, have demonstrated that no hormonal changes occur.

 With local anaesthetic there is usually no pain.
-As with other minor surgery some discomfort or tenderness may be felt afterwards.
-This can be relieved with Paracetomol.
+In common with other minor surgery some discomfort or tenderness may be felt after a Vasectomy.
+This can be relieved by taking an analgesic such as Paracetomol.

 Most men can return to their jobs after 2 to 3 days.
 BUT should avoid heavy work or sport for 7 to 10 days.

 What are the risks of a vasectomy operation?

 All surgery involves some risk.
 The most frequent complications are local swelling, bleeding and infection (about 1 in 100).
 Serious bruising, pain or other complications (less than 1 in 1,000).